n., plural: plant cells

 A plant cell refers to any cell of a plant.
 It is the structural and functional unit of plants.
 Plant cells are presumed to have evolved from the early green algae and probably first occurred in the early Paleozoic era, more than 500 million years ago.
 Plant cells were first observed by an English natural philosopher, Robert Hooke.
 With the availability of a microscope, he was able to see plant cells from a bottle cork sample.
 He noticed microscopic pores that resembled a honeycomb.
 He, then, coined the term cells to refer to these tiny pores.
 Initially, he thought that they were empty cells.
 With the availability of more advanced microscopes, scientists were able to observe the living components of plant cells.
 Typically, a simple plant cell has membrane-bound cell structures (called organelles) that are suspended in the cytoplasm.

 A plant cell, similar to an animal cell, is eukaryotic.
-Eukaryotic cells are characterized by the presence of organelles, particularly nucleus, as opposed to prokaryotic cells that lack them.
+Eukaryotic cells are characterized by the presence of organelles, particularly the nucleus, as opposed to prokaryotic cells that lack them.
 Although plant cell and animal cell are similar in this regard they have recognizable structural differences.
 A plant cell has a rigid cell wall that is absent in an animal cell.
 There is also a central vacuole that occupies much space in a plant cell.
 In an animal cell, the vacuoles are numerous but small.
 Plant cells have many chloroplasts whereas animal cells lack them.
 Chloroplasts are key organelles in photosynthesis.
 Thus, plants are capable of making their own food directly from inorganic sources whereas animals rely on available food from organic sources.
 They also differ in how a cell divides.
 A plant cell divides by forming a cell plate between two daughter cells during the latter phase of cell division.
 In contrast, an animal cell forms a cleavage furrow.